natecostello/van_two_point_oh/van/electrical/code_compliance/code_compliance.md

 ### The Main Panelboard will have an ELCI and Voltage Meter

+The Blue Sea [8102 Panel](https://www.bluesea.com/products/8102/ELCI_Main_30A_Double_Pole_%2B_2_Positions_with_Voltmeter) meets this requirement and will be used.

 ### All Outlets will be GFCI Protected

+This will be accomplished by using a GFCI as the first outlet in the circuit.

 ## Sources